Zeioth/none-ls-autoload.nvim/README.md

 ## Why
 **Problem**:
 * Normally when you use none-ls you would have to manually register the sources you want to load.
+* You would also have to manually deregister sources when you uninstall them, or none-ls will fail.

 **Solution**:
-* But by using `none-ls-autoload.nvim`, you don't have to!
-This plugin will take care of automatically load/unload all mason packages you have installed when necessary, as long as it's mason package is installed.
+* By using `none-ls-autoload.nvim`, you don't have to worry anymore!
+This plugin will take care of automatically load/unload all mason packages you install/uninstall when necessary.

 ## How to install